kyaacdc/DirectoryBankDeposits/readme.md

 8) For add new deposit () info -  ADD <deposit info ... > (ADD <id> <amount> <bank_name> <country> <profitabitity> <timeConstraints> <typeDeposit> <DepositorsEmail>");)
 9) For add new customer -  ADDCUSTOMER  <email> <name>
 10) For remove deposit - DELETE <account_id>
+11) Input /h for help or /q for quit from CLI app.